informalsystems/tendermint-rs/CONTRIBUTING.md

 Pull requests are squash-merged into one of the following primary development
 branches:

-- `master` - targeting compatibility with the [latest official release of Tendermint](https://github.com/tendermint/tendermint/releases).
+- `main` - targeting compatibility with the [latest official release of Tendermint](https://github.com/tendermint/tendermint/releases).
 - tendermint-rs version-specific branches, e.g. `v0.23.x` - targeting patches to
   older versions of tendermint-rs.